Bira/octopus-carnival/_posts/2020-03-10-galeb-duhr.md

 ### Galeb Duhr Earthbreaker

 The earthbreaker is Level 8 Artillery with 73 HP.
-Its basic attack is a slam, but it will mostly Hurl Stones (Area Burst 1 Within 10 vs. AC), which deals a bit of physical damage and makes the affected area difficult terrain.
+Its basic attack is a **slam**, but it will mostly **Hurl Stones** (Area Burst 1 Within 10 vs. AC), which deals a bit of physical damage and makes the affected area difficult terrain.
 There's an explicit note in the power saying that the creature can create its own ammunition if none happens to be available in the surrounding area.

-If someone gets too close, the earthbreaker can cause a Shock Wave (Close Burst 2 vs. Fortitude; Recharge 5-6) that does a bit of damage, pushes 1 square, and knocks prone.
+If someone gets too close, the earthbreaker can cause a **Shock Wave** (Close Burst 2 vs. Fortitude; Recharge 5-6) that does a bit of damage, pushes 1 square, and knocks prone.

 Damage from Hurl Stones is actually about right for a level 8 area attack; the others need to be increased a bit.

 ### Galeb Duhr Rockcaller

 This Level 11 Controller has 118 HP.
-Its slam is a little beefier, and it can also use a Rolling Attack which works as a charge that targets Fortitude, pushing the target 1 square and knocking them prone in addition to doing slam damage.
+Its **slam** is a little beefier, and it can also use a **Rolling Attack** which works as a charge that targets Fortitude, pushing the target 1 square and knocking them prone in addition to doing slam damage.

-The rockcaller can also use Earthen Grasp against a target who is touching the ground (Ranged 10 vs. Fortitude).
-This does no damage but restraints (save ends) on a hit.
+The rockcaller can also use **Earthen Grasp** against a target who is touching the ground (Ranged 10 vs. Fortitude).
+This does no damage but restrains (save ends) on a hit.
 Only one creature can be so restrained at a time.

 As an at-will minor action, the Rockcaller can also turn 4 earth or stone squares inside a Close Burst 10 into difficult terrain.
 These don't need to be